|Placed On:||17th May 2019|

 Start date: October 2019

-Candidates should have a 2.1 or above in an undergraduate degree of relevance to the subject areas of the project.
+Candidates should have a 2.1 or above in an undergraduate degree in economics or a closely related subject.

 Due to funding restrictions, this scholarship is open to UK/EU candidates only.